 Ms. Longmire has been published in Small Wars Journal, Henley-Putnam University's Journal of Strategic Security, the Journal of Energy Security, the American Bar Association’s National Security Report, Tuft University’s Fletcher Forum on World Affairs, Stanford University’s The Peregrine, and the US Army Counter Terrorism Center’s The Sentinel.
 Her writing was also regularly featured in Homeland Security Today magazine’s Borders & Intelligence column.
 Ms. Longmire has been interviewed extensively by national, international, local, and Internet news outlets, including Hannity, Fox & Friend, Stossel, Lou Dobbs Tonight, and Geraldo at Large on Fox News Channel, John King USA and At This Hour on CNN, Jose Díaz-Balart and The Dylan Ratigan Show on MSNBC, CNN International, CNN México, AOL News, BBC Radio, the Miami Herald, the Houston Chronicle and the San Diego Union-Tribune, as well as Mexico’s Proceso, El Universal, El Diario, and Rio Doce.
 She has also appeared as a guest expert on an episode of The History Channel’s Brad Meltzer’s Decoded, and has regularly consulted with producers of National Geographic Channel’s Border Wars and Drugs Inc. series.

 Ms. Longmire is currently an independent consultant and freelance writer, an ASBPE award-winning contributing editor for Homeland Security Today magazine, and contributor to American Military University’s InHomeland Security blog.
 She is also on the Board of Advisors for Stanford University’s non-profit organization Love Thy Neighbor, Mexico, the editorial board for Norwich University’s Journal of Transnational and International Crime, the Board of Advisors for IDGA’s Homeland Security Week 2015, and a Small Wars Journal El Centro Fellow.
 Her first book, Cartel: The Coming Invasion of Mexico’s Drug Wars (Palgrave Macmillan), was published in September 2011 and was nominated for a Los Angeles Times Book Prize.
 She was also a contributor to Glenn Beck’s Cowards: What Politicians, Radicals, and the Media Refuse to Say (Threshold Editions).
 Her most recent book, Border Insecurity: Why Big Money, Fences, and Drones Aren’t Making Us Safer (Palgrave Macmillan) was published in April 2014 and was nominated for a 2015 Arizona-New Mexico Book Prize.
 Ms. Longmire regularly provides services as an expert witness for Mexican immigration cases.
 She has had multiple sclerosis (MS) for eleven years and is a staunch advocate for MS education and research.
-She is the President and founder of The PreJax Foundation, a non-profit organiztion that provides scholarships to students with MS or who have a parent with MS. Sylvia was also recently selected as Ms. Wheelchair USA 2016/2017.
-She is available for public speaking engagements and interviews.
+She is the President and founder of The PreJax Foundation, a non-profit organiztion that provides scholarships to students with MS or who have a parent with MS. Sylvia was also recently selected as Ms. Wheelchair USA 2016/2017, and works as a disability life coach and accessible travel writer and consultant. and She is available for public speaking engagements and interviews.

 About Sylvia Longmire